 Please enter your email address below, we will send you a notification email when the sale is available to view online.

-High quality antique clocks, timepieces and barometers are sold 5 times per year through our Fine Art auctions.
+High quality antique clocks, timepieces and barometers are sold 5 times per year via our auctions.
 Recent highlights include a burr walnut longcased clock signed Joseph Knibb for £9,000, a late 19th Century bracket clock by Kenneth Maclenen for £4,100 and mahogany mantel clock by Edwin Poole for £4,000.

 Just because a clock is old it doesn’t mean it is valuable or sought after by collectors.
 As with selling anything else, it is all about supply and demand.
 There are also several other factors to consider before submitting your clock for an auction valuation.
 There will of course be the fee to factor in and how popular your item is likely to be with bidders.

-This shouldn’t discourage you of course from approaching us to provide an auction valuation if you are unsure of the value of your clock.
-Sometimes items of considerable value can be found in a relatives attic or even at a car boot sale.
+This shouldn’t discourage you of course from approaching us to provide a free auction valuation of your clock if you are unsure of its value.
+Sometimes items of considerable value including some antique clocks can be found in a relative's attic or even at a car boot sale, then subsequently sell for a high price.

 To be considered antique, your clock must be at least 100 years old, but even then your clock may not be valuable.
 It can take time for antiques to gain value and with some, values can go up and down depending on the market.